nanavrl/nanavrl/README.md

 👋 Hi there!

-I'm a student currently studying Digital Engineering and Web Development at the University of Limoges (MMI – Métiers du Multimédia et de l’Internet).
+I'm a student currently studying Digital Engineering and Web Development at the University of Limoges (MMI – Multimedia and Internet Professions).

 - 🎯 I'm looking for an internship opportunity in 2026
 - 💻 Passionate about front-end development, UI design, and interactive web experiences